-16. Timeliness of Filing.
-Unless otherwise ordered by the court, a filing under this Supplement must be submitted before midnight local time in Washington, DC, to be considered timely filed on that date.
+18. Timeliness of Filing.
+Unless otherwise ordered by the court, an electronic filing under this Supplement must be submitted before midnight local time in Washington, DC, to be considered timely filed on that date.

-17. Date Stamp.
-The filing date of each filing will appear at the top of the first page in an automatically generated banner stating the case number, the document number, and the date filed.
+19. Date Stamp.
+The filing date of each filing in the ECF System will appear at the top of the first page in an automatically generated banner stating the case number, the document number, and the date filed.

-VI.
-SIGNATURES AND RELATED MATTERS
+VII.
+SIGNATURES AND RELATED MATTERS IN ECF CASES

-18. Signature Defined.
-A Filing User's login and password will serve as his or her signature on a filing for all purposes.
+20. Signature Defined.
+A Filing User's login and password will serve as his or her signature on a filing for all purposes, including those under RCFC 11.

-19. Signature Requirements.
+21. Signature Requirements.

-- (a) Electronic Signature.
-Filings must include a signature block, in compliance with RCFC 11(a), with the name of the Filing User under whose login and password the document is submitted along with an "s/[name of Filing User]" typed in the space where the signature would otherwise appear. - (b) Written Signature.
+(a) Electronic Signature.
+Filings must include a signature block, in compliance with RCFC 11(a), with the name of the Filing User under whose login and password the document is submitted along with an "s/[name of Filing User]" typed in the space where the signature would otherwise appear.

+- (b) Written Signature.
 A Filing User may also satisfy the signature requirement by scanning a document containing his or her written signature. - (c) Noncompliance.
 A filing that does not comply with this provision will be deemed in violation of RCFC 11 and may be stricken from the record.

-20. Signatures of Multiple Parties.
-Documents requiring signatures of more than one party may be filed electronically:
+22. Signatures of Multiple Parties.
+Documents requiring signatures of more than one party may be filed via the ECF System: